WHAT MAKES A TEXT EASY OR DIFFICULT TO READ?

-An important part of High Interest Publishing’s editorial process is measuring the reading difficulty, or “readability” of every book.
-Many publishers will provide an average readability score for a book; that means that potentially there will be some pages that are much more difficult than others.
-Only HIP Books editors analyze the readability of every page because we know that even a few challenging pages can stump an already reluctant reader.
+Measuring the reading difficulty, or “readability” of every title is an important part of HIP’s editorial process.
+Many publishers will provide an average readability score for an entire book; this means that potentially there will be some pages that are much more difficult than others.
+HIP editors analyze the readability of every page because we know that even a few challenging pages can boggle an already reluctant reader.

-That’s a tough question.
 Of course, any readability formula that is based on word and sentence lengths has its flaws; for example, single-syllable words such as brusque or schism may be more difficult to read than holiday or transportation.
-However, the long and extensive research base behind readability suggests that this is a pretty reliable starting point for assessing reading difficulty.
+However, the extensive research base behind readability suggests that these calculations are a good starting point for assessing the reading difficulty of a text.

 But reading level is not the same as grade-level appropriateness.
 Just because a book is written at Grade 2 reading level doesn’t mean that the content or vocabulary will be suitable for seven-year-olds.
 Matching a reader to a text requires not only an understanding of the difficulty of the text, but also the sophistication of the characters, situations, issues and plot lines.